pablogsal/memray/docs/attach.rst

    execution attack.
 Be sure to consider the security implications before you choose to grant regular users the ability to attach to processes.

+In some cases (like MacOS), the debugger may require you to authenticate with your user and password in order to attach to a process.
+In that case is possible that a window will pop up asking for your password or biometric authentication.

 Caveats
 -------